TooManyBees/TopicDemo/README.md

 It's a basic Article -> Discussion -> Comment system.
 Each article begins with a single default discussion, which comments can be posted to.
 They can also be voted positive or negative, and if a string of comments get enough negative votes, then the entire tree of comments will be moved to a new discussion.

+Requests to the server are made via Ajax, while updates are received through a web socket (using [Faye Websockets](https://github.com/faye/faye-websocket-ruby)).

 ## Implementation

 Methods of note: